iPhone SE vs. Galaxy A51 camera comparison

-The Samsung Galaxy A51 is a $400 (£329.00, AU$599) powerhouse with four cameras that give flexibility for ultra-wide to macro photography.
+The Samsung Galaxy A51 is a $400 (£329, AU$599) powerhouse with four cameras that give flexibility for photography, from ultra-wide to macro.
 But Apple's new iPhone SE, despite only having one rear camera, has smart photography features borrowed from more expensive models such as the iPhone 11.
 Here's how these two $400 phones compare on everything from portraits and landscapes to video recording.

 The Galaxy A51 has more cameras for variety